 UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
 UTSA reserves the right to cancel or change the mode of instruction for any course or section in the event of emergencies, economic conditions, or the number of registrants within a course or section do not warrant its continuation.

 Late registration permits students who have been admitted to UTSA to register for classes during an allotted time just prior to and at the beginning of the semester as indicated each semester in the online registration calendar in ASAP.
 Since many courses will have been closed at capacity, late registrants may need to select their courses from a reduced schedule.
 Students are not permitted to register after the close of the late registration period, except in extenuating circumstances.
 See the section Adding Courses After Online Registration is Closed.

 Adding Courses After Online Registration is Closed

 Adding a course after the Online Registration period requires the approval of the course instructor and the chair of the department offering the course.
-After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Dean of the college offering the course or the Dean of the Graduate School.
+After the Census Date in any semester, students may not add courses except in extremely rare and extenuating circumstances as approved by the Associate Vice Provost of Undergraduate Studies or the Dean of the Graduate School.